WhoIsKeyserSoze/CLI_CollaborativeOrderManagement/README.md

 # CLI_CollaborativeOrderManagement

+This app is made to make online groceries order easier for families.
+1 person is in charge of the order (order manager) and the other can add articles to the order.

 The app is composed of 3 files :
  - app.sql creates and initialize Order and Catalogue tables.
  - orderUser.js allows to see the current order OR to add new items to the order from the catalogue.